 On the other hand, if your repository is private, only you, your collaborators and the members of your organization (depending on their permissions, see Create and Manage an Organization) can access your repository.
 In other words, if you want Codeberg users outside of your organization to be able to work with you on your project, you have to grant them access to your repository by adding them as collaborators.

 It is important to understand that only registered Codeberg users can contribute.
 If you want a colleague or friend to work with you, you first have to make sure they have a Codeberg account (see Your First Steps on Codeberg).

 To add a user to a repository as a collaborator, first go to the settings of your repository.

 Then navigate to the

-Collaborators tab and search for the user you want to add, and click on
+Collaborators tab and search for the user you want to add, then click on